kidGodzilla/woodhouse/README.md

 - Give you wise councel.
 Just ask ```what should I do about...``` or ```how do you handle...``` or simply ```I need some advice```.

 - Solve all your problems.
-Just ask ```how do I...``` and Woodhouse will scour StackOverflow for the answer.
+Just ask ```how do I...``` and Woodhouse will find the answer on StackOverflow.

 - Fetch the IP address of his server. ```woodhouse ip``` will do the trick.